|

 and certain angles.
 These joints are of the synovial type.

-The joint can also be classified according to how complex they are composed:
+The joint can also be classified according to how complexly they are composed:

 Simple Jointa have 2 articulation surfaces (eg. shoulder joint, hip joint)